USS Naos: 1943–1944

 Departing San Pedro on 25 August, Naos loaded cargo at San Francisco and made a round trip run to Pearl Harbor and back between 28 August and 25 October.
 During the next month she was converted for use as a combination troop transport and cargo ship by General Engineering and Drydock Co., San Francisco.
 She cleared the Golden Gate 10 December, embarked 1,080 troops at Port Hueneme, and sailed for the South Pacific in convoy 12 December.

 Naos reached Espiritu Santo, New Hebrides, 3 January 1944, and discharged her troops and supplies.
 A week later she sailed for Fiji and thus began shuttle duty throughout much of the South Pacific.
 Troop and cargo runs during the next eight months sent her to numerous American bases scattered from Samoa and the Ellice Islands to New Caledonia and the Solomons.
 While carrying more than 1,000 troops from Tulagi to New Zealand in mid-March, she was pounded by a severe tropical storm which left her relatively undamaged but damaged her escort, PC–588.
 Naos provided emergency aid before sending the battered escort to New Caledonia.

 Maintaining her busy pace of operations, Naos departed Guadalcanal for the Admiralties.
 She operated out of Manus between 30 September and 25 October, thence sailed the next day to carry troop reinforcements and supplies to the Palaus.
 She reached Kossol Passage 31 October, and for more than a month she operated in coastal waters off the northern Palaus.
 During yet another tropical storm 8 November, Naos sent a volunteer crew to rescue 26 men from SC–633 which was thrown upon a reef by heavy seas.
-Early in December she embarked 1,114 troops and loaded US Army tanks at Anguar and Peleliu before departing in convoy 8 December.
+Early in December she embarked 1,114 troops and loaded US Army tanks at Angaur and Peleliu before departing in convoy 8 December.
 Steaming via the Russell Islands, she returned to Nouméa 22 December.
 Four days later she resumed shuttle runs which continued throughout the South Pacific for the next five months.